datahub-v2/frontend/docs/data-packages/publish-geo.md

+---
-# Publishing Geospatial Data as Data Packages
+title: Publishing Geospatial Data as Data Packages
+---

 Publishing your Geodata as Data Packages is very easy.